Snake Vs. Wolf

 Two years later, in June 1977, living in a beachside home financed with his cut from the class action suit he’d filed, the lawyer who wasn’t sure he wanted to be one found himself flirting with domesticity.
 Stability could be all his for the price of a diamond ring.
 Marrying his girlfriend Trudy—the heart-melting, Cheryl Tiegs-esque woman with kids from a previous relationship—would produce an instant family.
 The lady’s man had met “the one.”
 Better yet, he could still play weekend beach volleyball and write when the law made him yawn.

-Another mystery abduction that surfaced, just the same, provided what none of those could: the further opportunity for endorphins slaying hometown injustice.
+Another mystery abduction that surfaced, however, provided what none of those could: the further opportunity for endorphins slaying hometown injustice.

 Charles Dederich entered a world that was always abandoning him.

-Bottomed out at forty-three, Dederich began attending Alcoholic Anonymous meetings and devouring Emerson’s Self Reliance and similar works.
+Bottomed out at forty-three, Dederich began attending Alcoholic Anonymous meetings and devouring Emerson’s Self Reliance along with similar works.
 In 1956, he volunteered for government-backed LSD experiments at UCLA.
 Epiphanies cascaded, with Dederich soon preaching about the enormity of human potential and his own, new purpose.
 He’d get people sober without psychiatry or other traditional methods.
 Before long, drunks cluttered into his shabby apartment to eat soup and listen to his self-help sermons.
-His next move proved more seminal.
+His next move proved more seminal in the history of marginalized people.
 He cashed a thirty-three dollar unemployment check and chartered an AA splinter group from a Venice storefront.
 Synanon, named by linguistic mash-up of “symposium” and “seminar,” was on to something.

 Synanon, newly legitimized by state government, caught another break: a knot of celebrities adopted it as a pet cause.
 Hollywood actors, political figures and pop culture trend-setters found themselves intrigued by its psychology (even if some just wanted to meet well-known jazz musicians trying to kick wearying heroin addictions).
 Jane Fonda, Cesar Chavez, Timothy Leary, Charleton Heston, Natalie Wood, Milton Berle, Buckminster Fuller, Ben Gazzara, Leonard Nimoy, Robert Wagner: they all made appearances.
 Word spread beyond the LA glitterati to the East Coast.
 To Connecticut Senator Thomas Dodd, the group represented a “miracle by the beach.”
 A fourteen-page Life magazine photo spread in 1962 about the movement, known for its exuberant, youth dance parties, was tantamount to an infomercial.
 Most dangerously, starry-eyed reporters accepted Synanon propaganda that its unusual techniques had saved thousands.